 , on a high saddle, there is a place that sailors come to.
 2

-Deeply wearied by their journey, and only in part aware of the reason for their travel, they pause on this saddle and eat provisions purchased from the snow mother
+Deeply wearied by their journey, and only partly aware of the reason for their travel, they pause on this saddle and eat provisions purchased from the snow mother

 Invariably they become aware of dark winds that blow incessantly over the saddle.
 4